ImageMagick/Usage-Markdown/formats/index.md

 #### [+profile](../option_link.cgi?profile) '\*'
 #### [-strip](../option_link.cgi?strip)
 JPEG images as saved by digital cameras, scanning software and other image processing software like "photoshop" will often add large profiles of "*program comments*" to JPEG images.
-Either of these options will remove those profiles from a image, after that image read in.
+Either of these options will remove those profiles from an image, after that image is read in.

 The "`+profile`" operator will remove all color profiles from an image, while "`-strip`" will remove all profiles and meta-data that the image may have.